stonebaldwin/lynndesign/README.md

 Website redesign commissioned by Lynn Evans for [lynndesignnc.com](www.lynndesignnc.com)

-## Goals:
+## To-do:
-- Redesign Logo
+- Finish formatting the index.html page
+- Add a photo gallery to the portfolio page
+- Set up the contact page
-- Redesign the webpage
+- Build the about me page
 - Implement SEO

 ## Previous Design: